Bill would require Caltrans to connect homeless people to services before clearing camps

 Erlenbusch said Caltrans is already spending resources on dealing with the homeless.

-Camps are often health and safety hazards, which costs the agency $12 million annually to clean-up.
+Camps are often health and safety hazards, which costs the agency $12 million annually to clean up.

 Erlenbusch told FOX40 the bill humanizes the process.